cloudxabide/kubernerdes.lab/README.md

 # kubernerdes.lab

-## Status
-Status:  Work In Progress

 ## Purpose and Narrative
-This repository will provide an opinionated deployment to create an environemnt to run containers and virtual machines on commodity hardware using Open Source Software where possible.
-In general, this approach will rely on the standard implementation guidance and focus on the integration of all the different technologies.
+This repository will provide an overview of an opinionated deployment to create an environemnt to run containers and virtual machines on commodity hardware using Open Source Software where possible.
+In general, this approach will rely on the standard implementation guidance of each respective vendor and focus on the integration of all the different technologies.
+I will identify particular optimizations or patterns that I found useful.

 Lab environment for hosting containers and VMs consisting of: